henspace/text2lesson-docs/docs/lesson-format.md

 # The basic problem elements

-The different problem _elements_ are identified by a lines which start with an _element&nbsp;identifier_.
+The different problem _elements_ are identified by a lines which start with an _indicator_.
 Any other characters following the identifier form part of the data for the _element_.

-The _element&nbsp;identifiers_ are as follows:
+The _indicators_ are as follows:

 - **i**: Introduction.
 This is information displayed at the beginning of the problem.